Umbilical Hernia After Pregnancy – Causes, Symptoms, and Treatment

 Causes of Post Delivery Umbilical Hernia

-• Long hours of labour: A prolonged labour delivery can also lead to an umbilical hernia, as it strains and stretches the abdominal muscles.
+- Long hours of labour: A prolonged labour delivery can also lead to an umbilical hernia, as it strains and stretches the abdominal muscles.

-• Weak core muscles: If your core muscles are not strong enough, then it might lead to an umbilical hernia.
+- Weak core muscles: If your core muscles are not strong enough, then it might lead to an umbilical hernia.
 The core muscles support your spine, waist, lower back, and abdomen.
 So, it is important that these muscles are strong enough to support the body.

-• Accumulation of fluid in the abdominal cavity: Accumulation of fluids in the layers of the abdominal wall and abdominal organs may also lead to an umbilical hernia.
+- Accumulation of fluid in the abdominal cavity: Accumulation of fluids in the layers of the abdominal wall and abdominal organs may also lead to an umbilical hernia.

-• Excessive strain: Straining due to prolonged coughing, lifting heavy weights, or sneezing continuously can also increase the risk of an umbilical hernia.
+- Excessive strain: Straining due to prolonged coughing, lifting heavy weights, or sneezing continuously can also increase the risk of an umbilical hernia.

-• Genetic Predisposition: Individuals with a family history of umbilical hernias may have a genetic predisposition, making them more susceptible to developing a hernia after childbirth.
+- Genetic Predisposition: Individuals with a family history of umbilical hernias may have a genetic predisposition, making them more susceptible to developing a hernia after childbirth.

-• Poor Nutrition: Inadequate intake of essential nutrients and vitamins during pregnancy and post-delivery can contribute to weakened abdominal muscles, increasing the likelihood of an umbilical hernia.
+- Poor Nutrition: Inadequate intake of essential nutrients and vitamins during pregnancy and post-delivery can contribute to weakened abdominal muscles, increasing the likelihood of an umbilical hernia.

 Symptoms of Postpartum Umbilical Hernia

-Following are the symptoms of an umbilical hernia that you may witness:
+The following are the symptoms of an umbilical hernia that you may witness:

-• You may also experience nausea and vomiting when you are affected by a hernia.
+- You may also experience nausea and vomiting when you are affected by a hernia.

-• Two of the most severe umbilical hernia after pregnancy symptoms – constipation and the presence of blood during bowel movements may indicate a medical emergency, necessitating prompt medical intervention.
+- Two of the most severe umbilical hernia after pregnancy symptoms – constipation and the presence of blood during bowel movements may indicate a medical emergency, necessitating prompt medical intervention.

-Treatment for Post Pregnancy Umbilical Hernia
+Treatment for Post-Pregnancy Umbilical Hernia

 A post-pregnancy umbilical hernia can be treated effectively by surgical means.
-Some doctors, however, may also suggest non-surgery treatments, which basically include exercising and correcting the posture.
+Some doctors, however, may also suggest non-surgical treatments, which basically include exercising and correcting the posture.
 Let’s find out which of these umbilical hernia after pregnancy treatment options can provide relief from the condition.

 1. Surgical Treatment

-Surgical treatment will effectively strengthen the weakened muscles of the abdomen and push the tissues back to its place through open surgery.
-You may also opt for laparoscopic surgery which is less painful and more effective with minimum recovery time.
-The chances of re-appearance of a hernia are also less in this case.
-But it is highly recommended that in case your hernia is not severe then you perform physical exercises like yoga to strengthen your core muscles.
+You may also opt for laparoscopic surgery, which is less painful and more effective with minimal recovery time.
+The chances of reappearance of a hernia are also less in this case.
+However, it is highly recommended that, if your hernia is not severe, you perform physical exercises like yoga to strengthen your core muscles.

 2. Non-surgical treatment